dawson270500/CPP-EnCrypt/README.md

 # Features
  - Encrypt files into .enc files
- - Decrypt files back, current stable version does not know the original file name so it must be specified
+ - Decrypt files back into the original file using a password

 # Usage